Green-Software-Foundation/if/docs/How to write impls.md

 # IMPL writing guide

-The Impact Framework receives all its configuration and observation data in the form of a `yaml` file known as an `impl` (input-yaml).
+The Impact Framework receives all its configuration and input data in the form of a `yaml` file known as an `impl` (input-yaml).
 To use the framework, a user only has to write an `impl` file and pass its path to the command line tool.
 This guide will help you to understand how to construct an `impl` and use it to measure the energy and carbon usage of your app.

 ## Structure of an `impl`